Jess1-pgn/devaito/docs/app-management/deletion.md

-# Suppression / Archivage d'une Application
+# Deleting / Archiving an Application

 ## Introduction
-Cette section vous guide sur la manière de supprimer ou d’archiver une application sur Devaito, en veillant à ce que ces actions soient effectuées de façon sécurisée et réversible lorsque possible.
+This section guides you on how to delete or archive an application on Devaito, ensuring these actions are performed securely and, when possible, reversibly.

-## Étapes pour Archiver
+## Steps to Archive
-1. **Accéder aux Paramètres** : Ouvrez la carte de l’application et cliquez sur les options de gestion (ex. menu déroulant "...").
+1. **Access Settings**: Open the application card and click on the management options (e.g., dropdown menu "...").
-2. **Sélectionner Archivage** : Choisissez "Archiver" pour mettre l’application en pause sans perte de données.
+2. **Select Archive**: Choose "Archive" to pause the application without losing any data.
-3. **Confirmation** : Confirmez l’action ; l’application passera au statut "Archivée".
+3. **Confirmation**: Confirm the action; the application will change to "Archived" status.
-4. **Restauration** : Pour restaurer, recherchez l’application archivée et sélectionnez "Restaurer".
+4. **Restoration**: To restore, find the archived application and select "Restore".

-## Étapes pour Supprimer
+## Steps to Delete
-1. **Accéder aux Paramètres** : Même procédure que pour l’archivage.
+1. **Access Settings**: Same procedure as for archiving.
-2. **Sélectionner Suppression** : Choisissez "Supprimer" pour une suppression définitive.
+2. **Select Delete**: Choose "Delete" for permanent removal.
-3. **Confirmation** : Entrez une confirmation (ex. nom de l’application) pour éviter les erreurs.
+3. **Confirmation**: Enter a confirmation (e.g., the application name) to prevent mistakes.
-4. **Effet Immédiat** : L’application sera retirée de votre tableau de bord et les données associées seront effacées.
+4. **Immediate Effect**: The application will be removed from your dashboard and all associated data will be erased.

-## Points Importants
+## Important Points
-- **Archivage vs Suppression** : L’archivage est réversible, idéal pour des projets temporaires ; la suppression est permanente.
+- **Archiving vs Deletion**: Archiving is reversible and ideal for temporary projects; deletion is permanent.
-- **Impact sur les Collaborateurs** : Les collaborateurs perdront l’accès lors d’une suppression ou archivage.
+- **Impact on Collaborators**: Collaborators will lose access when an application is deleted or archived.
-- **Données** : Assurez-vous de sauvegarder les données critiques avant toute action.
+- **Data**: Make sure to back up critical data before taking any action.

-## Conseils
+## Tips
-- Utilisez l’archivage pour conserver des projets inactifs sans encombrer votre tableau de bord.
+- Use archiving to keep inactive projects without cluttering your dashboard.
-- Vérifiez deux fois avant de supprimer pour éviter les pertes accidentelles.
+- Double-check before deleting to avoid accidental data loss.
-- Consultez la section "Gestion des Versions et Historique" pour des options de backup.
+- See the "Version Management and History" section for backup options.

-Pour plus d’informations, explorez les autres sections de ce guide.
+For more information, explore the other sections of this guide.